16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 Types of Sales Strategies: Inbound vs Outbound

+The trick?
+It’s not an either-or situation.
 A great sales strategy includes a bit of both, but the best option will depend on the demographic you sell to and your team’s capabilities.

-Sales Strategy Template [Free Download]
+Free Download: Sales Strategy Template

 • Develop an ideal customer profile